HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v8.00/facilities/new-ovrack.md

 The appliance automatically discovers the rack height and rack model for a ProLiant server with Location Discovery Services and updates the physical locations of devices when they are relocated within and between racks for c7000 enclosures.

-This Cmdlet will create a new Rack resource.
+This Cmdlet will create a new rack resource, which brings it under the management of the appliance, and creates a diagram that depicts the rack and its slots.
+After you add the rack, you can configure the layout of the devices in it by adding, removing, and repositioning the devices.

+{% hint style="info" %}
+Minimum required privileges: Infrastructure administrator or Server administrator
+{% endhint %}

 ## Examples